Your todo list:

 This is the right most crack on the headwall.
 To start, ascend to Observatory Ledge via several options.
-Look for a wide crack (10-) two corners to the right of Dr. Diablo which might be a bit dirty or loose.
+Climb Space Shuttle to the anchors, then up another 15' to the Observatory Ledge right anchors.
+Alternatively, look for a wide crack (10-) just left of Space Shuttle which might be a bit dirty or loose.
 Follow this pitch to ledges and traverse up and right to a nice 2 bolt belay above a large block stance the furthest right on the Observatory Ledge.
-You can also start up "Rednecks with Golfclubs" then up to the "Lichening the Serpent" belay anchors (see beta photo).
-Then traverse right through some blocks to reach the Observatory Ledge belays.
-Alternatively, climb "Dr. Diablo" and from these anchors head up and right to reach the Observatory Ledge with several belay anchors.
 Choose the right most belay for Luna Lumina.

 As of 2010, there are some bolts from Skyline Arete that have impinged on this route and are somewhat clippable from the crack.
 The first ascent party did not use these bolts to climb this crack free and so you shouldn't either.
 But the pucker-factor may sway you to the dark side once you are into the tips-madness.
 These bolts may be adjusted in the near future to keep us all honest.